aurelia/aurelia.github.io-old/docs/api/templating/index.md

 #### Properties

-* `needsFallbackRendering: any` - No description available.
+* `needsFallbackRendering: any` - Indicate whether this slot should render fallback default slot content

 #### Methods